josdoaitran/microservices-everything/README.md

 ![Monolith](./images/monolithic.png)

+Any changes on code base of software in Monolithic will impact to all software functions, we have to test all functions to make sure the quality => higher software testing efforts, especially in E2E Testing.
+Then, it's difficult for us to manage and monitor the quality.

+Almost of Testing for Monolithic are focused on Unit testing and e2e testing only.

 The big problem in Monolith architecture is scaling the system in Monolith, when multi-team will work in the same code base.

 The example microservice architecture system: